 - A 5/200 day SMA cross is added to $SPX model for trend confirmation

-- $SPX model is bullish when breadth is bullish and the trend is up
+- $SPX model is bullish when breadth is bullish and SPX 5-day > 200-day

-- $SPX model is bearish when breadth is bearish OR the trend is down
+- $SPX model is bearish when breadth is bearish OR SPX 5-day < 200-day

-- The S&P 500 model is the most important of the four models
+- The S&P 500 model is the most important of the five models

 - Model is designed to stay on the right side of the big trend

 Stock market breadth plays an important role in broad market analysis because it reflects what is happening under the surface.
-Price action, in contrast, shows us what is happening on the surface.
+Price action, in contrast, shows us what is happening on the surface, which is often dominated by large-caps.
 Even though price action is the single most important factor, I would place breadth a close second when it comes to broad market analysis.

-The S&P 500, for example, has 500 moving parts (stocks) and index levels do not always reflect what is happening inside the index.
+The S&P 500, for example, has 500 moving parts (stocks) and index levels do not always reflect what is happening inside.
 Breadth indicators allow us to look inside and take the vital signs for the stock market.
-In short, breadth indicators measure the degree of participation and help identify significant shifts in this participation.
+In short, breadth indicators measure the degree of participation and can help us identify significant shifts within the market.

 Breadth indicators are key to determining the overall market environment: bull or bear.
-The Index Breadth Models use five breadth indicators in four indexes to analyze and assess the broad market environment.
+The Trend Breadth Models use five breadth indicators across five indexes to analyze and assess the broad market environment.
 I want to trade the long side and look for bullish setups when the broad market environment is bullish.
 Conversely, I want to be defensive and selective when the broad market environment is bearish.
 More aggressive traders can consider short positions and bearish setups.

 Picking the Benchmark for Breadth Indicators